Adobe Experience Platform Glossary

 Primary Key: Primary key is a designation in a schema to uniquely identify all records.

-Priority: In the Decisioning Service, priority is used to rank offers that meet all constraints, such as eligibility, calendar, and capping.
+Priority: In Offer Decisioning, priority is used to rank offers that meet all constraints, such as eligibility, calendar, and capping.

 Private Identity Graph: Private Identity Graph is a private map of relationships between stitched and linked identities that visible by only your organization and built based on your first-party data.